Corvette Engineer Mauri Rose – Genuine Unsung Hero

 Getting the Corvettes ready for competition was difficult.
 The cars were overweight and broke nearly everything in testing.
 On January 18, 1957, Rose issued a long memo detailing his wish list of performance improvements.
 The list covered everything from a new vibration damper for the crank to torque rods for the rear axle.

-Working with Yunick and three Chevrolet engineers, the team designed, tested, developed, verified, and then cataloged the new parts as RPOs by Chevrolet Engineering and Sales.
+Working with Yunick and three Chevrolet engineers, the team designed, tested, developed, verified, and then catalogued the new parts as RPOs by Chevrolet Engineering and Sales.
 This way, Corvettes with special parts would still be considered “production vehicles” for Sebring and other races.

 Most of Rose’s items made it into production within a few years.
 Only a veteran racer could have come up with Rose’s list.
-This effort, spearheaded by Rose, with help from Yunick and Chevrolet engineers in the field, plus Duntov back in Detroit; was responsible for creating the Corvette’s racing success.
+This effort, spearheaded by Rose, with help from Yunick and Chevrolet engineers in the field, plus Duntov back in Detroit, was responsible for creating the Corvette’s racing success.

 A Class Win at Sebring, The Real McCoy!